emacs-helm/helm/README.md

 and compiling them, users had errors most of the time when upgrading from melpa and `list-package`.
 To avoid this [Async](https://github.com/jwiegley/emacs-async) have been added as dependency to helm to force package.el compiling its files in a clean environment.
-People installing from git and using make file will not suffer from this problem.
+People installing from git and using the make file will not suffer from this problem and don't need [Async](https://github.com/jwiegley/emacs-async) though it is recommended as it fix installation of all other packages you may install with package.el from (m)elpa.
 See [FAQ](https://github.com/emacs-helm/helm/wiki#faq) for more infos.

 **Note to Linux Distributions Maintainers**